 We had a mobile hamburger grill caterer come and set up in the backyard to serve burgers, potato salad, and baked beans for dinner.

 And inside we had an appetizer spread ready for the hungry golfers and their plus ones as they hung out and visited.

 We built this charcuterie offering with folded skewered meats, various cheeses, fruit, and some fig jam.

 This was a hit and all but disappeared!
 I think skewering the meats into small sections of three pieces made it easier to eat.

 We also offered this Greek tray:

 This platter had Mediterranian noshes…hummus, naan dippers, olives, and cucumbers.

-I thought this appetizer was perfect for a golf party in the South.
-It’s a pecan coated pimento cheese ball on a silver platter.
-Very Masters-like.
+I thought this appetizer was perfect for a golf party in the South… a pecan-coated pimento cheese ball on a silver platter: